by Oberon Zell

 "Vedanta teaches that consciousness is singular, all happenings are played out in one universal consciousness and there is no multiplicity of selves.” ―Erwin Schrödinger

 Universal consciousness is the sole ontological primitive and we are fragments of it.
-Today, many intellectuals rightly suspect that the material world is an illusion: There's only one universal substance – consciousness and only one medium – information.
+There's only one universal substance – consciousness and only one medium –information.
 Thus, consciousness and information are the two sides of the same ontological coin.
-Consciousness is all that is: A phenomenal "local" mind is cybernetically emergent, and at the same time, "non-local" consciousness is transcendentally immanent.
+Consciousness is all that is: A phenomenal "local" mind is cybernetically emergent from an underlying functional organization while holistic "non-local" consciousness is transcendentally immanent.
 In other words, Universal Consciousness is absolute, your mind is relative.
+Reality is created by interacting conscious agents all the way down and all the way up.
 Our experiential reality is projected onto the multidimensional matrix-like “screen” of perception for our evolving minds.
 By preference, you can see yourself as a low-dimensional avatar of the greater cosmic self, or a God incarnate if you prefer, which can be encapsulated by a simple phrase: “Your life is a personal story of Godhead.”

 by Alex Vikoulov